inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ### Additional information

 The following information is not included in this dataset and available upon request: outliers, temperature, speed, accelerometer data, GPS metadata (fix time, number of satellites used, vertical accuracy), bird biometrics data measured during tagging (bill length, bill depth, tarsus length, wing length, body mass), life history data (day of ringing, age, resightings by volunteers), as well as growth data of chicks.

-### Usage norms

-To allow anyone to use this dataset, we have released the data to the public domain under a Creative Commons Zero waiver (<http://creativecommons.org/publicdomain/zero/1.0/>).
-We would appreciate however, if you read and follow these norms for data use (<http://www.inbo.be/en/norms-for-data-use>) and provide a link to the original dataset (<http://doi.org/10.15468/02omly>) whenever possible.
-If you use these data for a scientific paper, please cite the dataset following the applicable citation norms and/or consider us for co-authorship.
-We are always interested to know how you have used or visualized the data, or to provide more information, so please contact us via the contact information provided in the metadata, <opendata@inbo.be> or <https://twitter.com/LifeWatchINBO>.

 ## Methodology